HIV/ AIDS Prevention and Response Services for African Americans

 Objective

-The Illinois Department of Public Health is seeking to award up to 15 grants for HIV-related services under the African-American HIV/AIDS Response Act.
-Successful applicants will receive funding and technical assistance to support core HIV prevention services, including HIV/STD testing, linkage to medical care, and partner services along with risk reduction and interventions for individuals most at risk for HIV infections.
+The primary focus of this grant opportunity is core HIV prevention services, including HIV/STD testing, linkage to medical care, and partner services along with risk reduction and interventions for individuals most at risk for HIV infections.
+This is required and IDPH will award 12 grants for this purpose.

 UGA Program Terms